Share Options as Part of a Settlement Agreement

 Tax on settlement agreements

 A related topic we consider when reviewing or negotiating settlement agreements for clients is the tax on the payment amount.
 It’s worth noting that having the correct wording in your settlement agreement is also very important to reduce the tax costs on the employee receiving a settlement payment.
-You can find more information on this within our detailed article on the subject.
+You can find more information on this within our detailed article about optimising the tax benefits of a pay out.